6mp/exchange/README.md

 # C++ limit order book with python visualizer

 ## Features
-- C++ build is fully automated from fetching grpc/protoc to compiling protobufs to then the final executable
+- C++ build is fully automated from fetching grpc/protoc to compiling protobufs
 - Communication between the orderbook and python is done using grpc

 ## Setup